Music Production and Recording

 • Apply through Søknadsweb and submit the Specification form within 1 March

-• Check the study's admission requirements - see ''Admission requirements to Music Production and Recording''
+• Check the admission requirements

 • In order for your application to be considered for admission, it is required that all necessary application documents have been uploaded to Søknadsweb, and that the Specification form has been submitted within the application deadline.
 Information regarding documentation requirements etc. can be found further down on this page